 Jekyll builds the website out of the code processed from Huginn.
 Unlike other blogging software, Jekyll does not use a database to store content.
 Instead it takes flat text files (e.g. *.txt or *.html) and likewise outputs a simple html file, which is convenient for taking output from Huginn and very efficient for hosting on the internet.
 This is not to say that the website generated is simple.

 Feeling Responsive (Jekyll Theme) offers you a fully functional blog with an archive page to give readers a quick overview of all your posts…

 The sophisticated webpage features like improved typography and the responsive design of The Practical Ontologist are built into the Jekyll site via its theme “Feeling Responsive”.
-This makes the webpage look good on different devices without sacrificing functionality or usability.
+This makes the webpage look good on different devices, with automatic switching between mobile and desktop modes, without sacrificing functionality or usability.
 So the overall flow of this site goes: Raw Content → Huginn → some extra processing → Jekyll → Feeling Responsive → completed webpage.

 Other, not any less important, Projects